evgmsk/ng3-tour/README.md

             route: "about",
             title: "My second feature name",
             description: "My second feature description",
-            options: stepPlacement: 'top'}
+            options:{placement: 'top', smoothScroll: true*}
         }
     ],
     tourOptions: {
         backdrop: false,
-        stepPlacement: 'down'
+        placement: 'down'
     }
 }

-Keep in mind if you implement your own Step template, you can use your own Step properties besides required ('stepName' and 'route')
+**Keep in mind if you implement your own Step template, you can use your own Step properties besides required ('stepName' and 'route')**

 @Component({...